-Seniors can enjoy all these amazing benefits of stretching exercises for their overall health and well-being.
+Seniors can experience all of the benefits of stretching exercises for their overall health and well-being.

-Stretching exercises are often referred to as flexibility exercises because that is primarily what they do for the body.
+Stretching exercises are often referred to as flexibility exercises because that's primarily what they do for the body.
 They train your muscles and joints to bend and stretch more naturally so that you can enjoy greater mobility with lower risk of injury.

 If you’re still not sure about incorporating stretching into your daily life, these 10 benefits of stretching exercises may convince you to give it a try.

 1. Improved confidence in your body.
 Your belief that you are strong and flexible is just as important as your actual strength and flexibility.
 When you reach up to grab cereal from the cabinet or bend over to retrieve something that you dropped, you want to have confidence that your body can handle that natural stretch.
 Without that confidence, you will depend more on other people to complete the task for you.
 This reduces your independence and lowers your quality of life.

 2. Reduced risk of injury from routine movements.
 The older you get, the more serious an injury can become.
 Many older adults are pushed to the sidelines of life because their bodies aren’t flexible enough to bend and twist with ease.
 By stretching on a routine basis, you will keep those muscles in shape so that you can move without pulling muscles or injuring your joints.

 3. Improved circulation.
 You want to keep your blood flowing freely through your veins so that you’re at less risk of developing blood clots.
 You will also have less stiffness and swelling that interferes with your ability to move around comfortably.
 Exercise in general will help with circulation, but stretching is the gentlest and most rewarding option.